ezwiefel/azure-databricks-api/README.md

 ```

 ### Implemented APIs
-As of September 19th, 2018 there are 9 different services available in the Azure Databricks API.
-Currently, the following
-services are supported by the Azure Databricks API Wrapper.
+As of October 17th, 2019 there are 10 different services available in the Azure Databricks API.
+Currently, the following services are supported by the Azure Databricks API Wrapper.
 * [x] Clusters
 * [x] Groups
 * [x] Token
 * [x] Workspace
 * [x] DBFS
+* [X] Libraries
 * [ ] Jobs
-* [X] Libraries
+* [ ] Instance Pools
 * [ ] Secrets
 * [ ] SCIM _(Preview)_